The Garden, a fertile ground for the seed of fateweaving

 But there was also a sceptical voice in my mind wondering if I had just dropped into some weird cult.
 That suspicion faded quickly.
 Within the first few days I realized that the Garden wasn’t structured around ideology or a fixed worldview.
 In fact, it was the opposite.
 There was no dominant worldview that everyone had to subscribe to.
 Instead, there was a shared openness to explore ideas together.

 This was a stark contrast to how I perceived life back in the city.
-Often conversations there are heated, and participants divide themselves along political camps.
+There often conversations are heated, and participants divide themselves along political camps.
 Connecting to other people and ideas in the Garden suddenly was not about survival anymore, but gave way to exploration.

 I needed a couple of days to relax into it.
-Life in the city had dried up my lust for connection because more often than not I would choose to isolate myself rather than engage in soul-deadening discussions.
+Life in the city had dried up my lust for connection because more often than not I would choose to isolate myself rather than engage in soul-deadening social contact.
 But here everything was playful.

 People organized strange and fascinating workshops, improvised rituals, silly games, and conversations wandered from philosophy to poetry to absurd but meaningful nonsense.